-Do you perhaps have hearing loss and need a device to help you hear better?
-Are you not sure what the difference between a hearing aid and an amplifier is?
-Both hearing aids and amplifiers can improve your ability to hear sounds, but each is designed with a different purpose in mind.
+Do you have hearing loss and need a device to help you hear better?
+Not sure what the difference between a hearing aid and an amplifier is?
+Both hearing aids and amplifiers can improve your ability to hear sounds.
+But it’s vital to know that they are intended for two different purposes.

 What is an amplifier?

 An amplifier is a ‘hearing device’ that makes all environmental sounds louder.
 It uses a microphone to pick up sounds from the environment and transmits those sounds into your ears via earphones.
 Amplifiers come in a variety of different colors, designs, and models.

 People with normal hearing who need sounds amplified in certain situations will benefit from wearing an amplifier.
 For example, a bird watcher will use one to assist them in hearing birds.
 Then they can easily identify the type of bird by its chirp.

 You can buy an amplifier without needing to consult with a hearing specialist.
 You also don’t need a hearing loss to buy one.
 An amplifier can not be programmed to your hearing loss because it is a “one size fits all” device that makes ALL sounds louder.

 Remember, an amplifier is not designed to assist your hearing loss in any way.
 It is for people with no hearing loss.
 If someone with hearing loss uses an amplifier, all environmental sounds will be louder.
 This will make listening to speech in noisy environments difficult.
 The background noise and speech will be at the same volume.
 Constant loud sounds in your ears could cause further hearing damage.

 What is a hearing aid?